liyuan789/Python_Math167/README.md

 - Introduction: This is a programming course in Python and SQL (Math167ps), which was taught by Dr. Martina Bremer at SJSU.
 This course is not just about Python and SQL programming.
 A main goal of this course is to improve our general programming and problem solving skills while reinforcing general statistical concepts.

+- About the Course:
-- The Course: Data types, control flow, object-oriented programming, and graphical user interface-driven applications.
-Relacitonal schemas, writing SQL queries, accessing and designing a database, performing database administration, performing intermediate data base operations.
+  - Data types, control flow, object-oriented programming, and graphical user interface-driven applications.
+  - Relacitonal schemas, writing SQL queries, accessing and designing a database.
+  - Performing database administration, and performing intermediate data base operations.

 - Learning Objectives:
   - Identify a problem and design a Python program to solve it.